 The translator translated Chapter 15: Writing Job Application Materials, including 19 pages and 7019 words.
 This chapter is for job applicants and helps them to write their materials.
 From September 9th to September 10th, the team leader assigned the chapters to the team members.
 The translator completed the first draft on October 10th, and the term extraction and bilingual comparison were completed on October 11th.
 The typesetting and final draft were completed on October 21st.

 This paper is written after translating，which is divided into seven parts.
 The part of introduction introduces the background of the article, the development of the project and the structure of the whole paper.
 The five chapters in the middle of the article explain the specific situation of translation.
 Chapter one introduces the translation background, including translation project background, source text background and translation value.
 Chapter two introduces the translation process.
-Chapter three is the analysis of source text.
+Chapter three is the stylistic features of the source text.
 Chapter four presents theoretical framework: functional equivalence theory and the features of scientific and technological texts.
 Chapter four is the main part, which expounds from two aspects: lexical level and syntactic level.
 Then it explains the translation methods and techniques used in translation with examples.
-In the part of conclusion, the writer elaborates the problems encountered in the process of translation, the solutions and the summary of this translation project.
+In the part of conclusion, the writer summarizes the translation project.

 Background of the Translation